 Depending on the type of VPN protocol you choose, you’ll get a different version of encryption.
 PPTP uses MPPE 128-bit cipher, while L2TP uses a 256-bit key.
-Then, SSTP uses 2,048-bit SSL/TLS certificate for authentication and 256-bit SSL key for encryption.
+Then, SSTP uses 2,048-bit SSL/TLS certificate for authentication and a 256-bit SSL key for encryption.

-In case you want to the highest level of security this VPN offers, we recommend using OpenVPN.
+In case you want the highest level of security this VPN offers, we recommend using OpenVPN.
 Using this protocol, you can utilize up to 256-bit AES encryption.
 In theory, even if someone gets to your encrypted data – they won’t be able to read it.